boopathikumar018/docsify-darklight-theme/README.md

 # Features

-- Theme switcher
+- Theme Switcher.
-- Themes are customizable based on your color preferences
+- Themes are customizable based on your color preferences.
 - Option for other plugins to support for (Dark/Light) mode.
 View [setup guide](https://boopathikumar018.github.io/docsify-darklight-theme/#/themeSupport) here.
-- Preferences can be modified directly in `window.$docsify` [configuration object](https://boopathikumar018.github.io/docsify-darklight-theme/#/configuration)
+- Preferences can be modified directly in `window.$docsify` [configuration object](https://boopathikumar018.github.io/docsify-darklight-theme/#/configuration).
+- Toogle icons can be configured based on your preference using [configuration object](https://boopathikumar018.github.io/docsify-darklight-theme/#/configuration).
 - Default theme(Dark/Light) can be configured based on your needs.
-- Fonts can be configured through configuration object
 - Themes are remembered and retrieved from local storage.
-- Cover page backgound color can be configured through configuration object.
 - Redesigned search box.

 # Contributors